panda-rajsekhar/Login-Screens-/README.md

 # Login-Screens-
-This repo contains baic login pages for frontend
+This repo contains basic login pages for frontend